 - An employee may have seen or recorded a history of promotions, raises, and annual reviews for themselves and their coworkers.

-- During an interview, a potential employee may be told that the employee's job is a long-term or permanent position in place unless they are fired for a good reason.
+- During an interview, a potential employee may be told that the employee's job is a long-term or permanent position unless the employee is fired for a good reason.

 While implied contracts are difficult to prove, they are binding.